james481/cat-trainer/docs/index.md

 High resolution / additional images are available via [Imgur](http://imgur.com/a/s6DJq).

 This project has been featured on [Hackaday](http://hackaday.com/2017/01/20/sentry-robot-turns-bad-cat-to-good/)!

+__Licensing:__ It's come to my attention that US patent law (where the patent for this device is pending) may require licensing if you choose to build one of these devices for personal use.
+My intention in filing for patent protection for this device is due to the (obviously very remote) possibility that it may have widespread commercial appeal and as an exercise in learning to navigate the patent process and system.
+I fully encourage and support anyone who would like to build or improve this device for personal, non-commercial use and you can [contact me](http://www.jamescwatts.com) if you would like to arrange a license for doing so.

 [torn_carpet]: ./img/carpet.png
 [main]: ./img/main_realistic.png